-My favorite way to introduce silent e words to my students is to tell them the Magic E story.
+My favorite way to introduce VCE words to my students is to tell them the Magic E story.
 The gist is that the Magic e has special powers and it jumps over the consonant to help the vowel before it say its name.
 They really like this story and it sticks with them.

-One thing to point out to them is that Magic e can only jump over 1 vowel.
+One thing to point out to them is that Magic e can only jump over 1 consonant.
 So if they come across a word like edge, they’ll know not to apply the Magic e rule because there are two consonants between the first vowel and the e.